privateboss0/Youtube_Downloader/README.md

 # youtube video downloader allows you download youtube videos for free.
 To get this started:

-1. Set up your python environment with the right variables and run the program.
+1. Set up your python environment with the right packages and run the program.

 2. Goto https://youtube.com and search for the video you want to download